warp-contracts/warp-wasm-templates/assemblyscript/README.md

 You can deploy contract by running proper deploy command which firstly compiles the contract and then fire correct NodeJS script:

+Please note that in case of local deployment, you need to have `ArLocal` instance running - `npx arlocal`

 ```bash
     npm run deploy:[network]
 ```